matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ## IR Compilers

-Our toolchain includes LLVM front-ends that process the output of high-level source code compilers:
+Our toolchain includes LLVM front ends that process the output of high-level source code compilers:

 - [zksolc](https://github.com/matter-labs/zksolc-bin); calling `solc` as a child process.
 For more info, see [the documentation](./solidity.md).
 - [zkvyper](https://github.com/matter-labs/zkvyper-bin); calling `vyper` as a child process.
 For more info, see [the documentation](./vyper.md).